Are you planning on doing a Hiroshima day trip from Osaka or Kyoto? Great, we are here to help.

 After spending a bit of time exploring the park, head towards the best attraction of Hiroshima, the Hiroshima Peace Memorial Museum.
 To be honest, I am not a big fan of museums.
 I did rather spend my day on a hike or on the beach, but this museum made me so emotional.

-It is the only museum that has made me cried to this day.
+It is the only museum that has made me cry to this day.

 Inside the museum, you will find artifacts left from the bombing, belongings of the victims, and testimonials of the survivors of the first A-bomb.